Germany: Police raids in southwest target human traffickers – DW – 09/24/2024

 Police said the case pertains to a group of migrants from the Caucasus region, smuggled into Germany to work illegally and for less than the statutory minimum wage.

-A police spokesman said the case involved at least a two-figure number of people, but that he could not yet be more precise.
+A police spokesman said the case involved at least a two-figure number of people.

 The investigation into the group was launched this January, but investigators found first indications of the case last July, when one of the migrants was apprehended trying to leave Germany via Frankfurt Airport.